wezziekamphere/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -na script displays long format contents with user and group ids displayed numerically and it also displays hidden files mkdir script is used to create directory mv script moves or renames a file or directory rm -rf removes the directory and its files by force rmdir deletes an empty directory
+ls -na script displays long format contents with user and group ids displayed numerically and it also displays hidden files mkdir script is used to create directory mv script moves or renames a file or directory rm -rf script removes the directory and its files by force rmdir script deletes an empty directory cd - script changes working directory to the previous one